Insure.com analysis: Percentage of income spent on auto insurance, by age group

 Economist Eric Tyson, author of the book "Let's Get Real About Money," observes that while teens generally are blessed with good health and quick reflexes, their lack of driving experience and relatively high accident rate make them a risk for insurers.

-Earlier this year, the AAA Foundation for Traffic Safety released a study about how distractions, such as the use of electronic devices, increase the chances of accidents for newly licensed teen drivers.
+The AAA Foundation for Traffic Safety released a study about how distractions, such as the use of electronic devices, increase the chances of accidents for newly licensed teen drivers.

 2. Ages 20-24: Young adults pay dearly for car insurance